winterstein/SoGive/pages/sector/forevents.md

 - Participants can register, form a team, and create a fund-raising page - all in under a minute, with our easy-to-use mobile-friendly website.
 - Event ticketing transitions seamlessly into the user having a profile and a fund-raising page.
 - Own the page: Set your event branding across all parts of the app.
 - 100% Free!
-Full premium product with no fees.
+Full premium product with no fees or cut from donations.

 <center>
 	<button class="btn btn-primary btn-lg CTA" data-toggle="modal" data-target="#CTAModal">Contact Us Today</button>